caiks/WBOT02/README.md

 ![contour004_060_position](images/contour004_060_position.png)

 As in the case of potential *likelihood* *model* 38 [above](#Actual-contour004_038_len_position), the smaller range of hues suggests that the concentration is narrowing and lengthening the *model*.
-Perhaps, however, as well as removing simple spatial translations, we are also beginning to remove some detail.
+In the case of actual-potential *likelihood* mode, some of the removed *model* will be simple spatial translations as well as *off-diagonal* siblings.
+Perhaps, however, we are going too far and are also beginning to remove some interesting detail.

 <a name="Scanned_models"></a>